Engineered Wood Flooring

 Where Engineered Wood Should Not Be Used

-Engineered wood is suitable for any dry room of the home, but is not recommended for bathrooms, wet rooms, or any space where standing water is a possibility.
-For those areas, see our luxury vinyl flooring collection — including wood-effect plank LVT and wood-effect herringbone LVT for the same look in a fully waterproof format.
+Engineered wood is suitable for any dry room of the home but is not recommended for bathrooms, wet rooms or any space where standing water is a possibility.
+For those areas see our luxury vinyl flooring collection, including wood-effect plank LVT and wood-effect herringbone LVT for the same look in a fully waterproof format.

 Why Buy Engineered Wood from Grosvenor Flooring?

-Two things differentiate us from a generic online flooring retailer.
-First, we have been fitting engineered wood for over twenty years, and the GF own-brand range is the result of seeing what actually works in real homes — not what looks best in a brochure.
-We will give you an honest answer about which floor is right for your project, even if that means recommending a cheaper range than the one you came in for.
-Second, we offer supply-and-fit through our own teams across Altrincham, Manchester and Cheshire, which means the floor we sell is the floor we install — and we stand behind both.
-For nationwide customers, we are happy to advise on what to look for in a local installer.
+A few things set us apart from a generic online flooring retailer.
+We have been fitting engineered wood for over twenty years and the GF range is the result of seeing what actually works in real homes rather than what looks best in a brochure.
+We will give you an honest answer about which floor is right for your project even if that means recommending a cheaper range than the one you came in for.

 Further Reading